 Social egg freezing is still a relatively new procedure and therefore there are many questions that remain unanswered.

 As one respondent said in the survey, they desired “a bit more clarity about the actual costs involved, and then some more information on how many eggs will survive the fertilisation process and be suitable for implantation.”
-Both London Egg Bank and London Women’s Clinic strive to be upfront and transparent when it comes to cost of treatment, and even clearer about the outcome of treatments so that patients are able to have realistic expectations.
+Both London Egg Bank and London Women’s Clinic strive to be upfront and transparent when it comes to the cost of treatment and even clearer about the outcome of treatments so that patients are able to have realistic expectations.

-Our own evidence suggests that more than 90% of vitrified eggs will survive freezing and thawing, and that IVF with frozen eggs can be just as successful as treatment with eggs that are freshly collected.
+Our own evidence suggests that more than 90% of vitrified eggs will survive freezing and thawing and that IVF with frozen eggs can be just as successful as treatment with eggs that are freshly collected.
 Although, there is not enough evidence yet that can accurately measure the optimal number of eggs needed to be collected in different age groups, in order to offer the best chance at pregnancy.

 Interested in London Egg Bank's Freeze and Share Programme?